MCGallaspy/resume/README.rst

 Here are some open-source projects that I have either solely authored or contributed significantly to:

+-  A set of easy-to-use scripts for training Haar cascades using OpenCV (sole author): `cascade-trainer <https://github.com/MCGallaspy/cascade-trainer>`_

 -  A project using OpenCV to detect fruit trees in Google streetview images.